luc-github/ESP3D-TFT/docs/WebDavService.md

 YYYY-MM-DDThh:mm:ssTZD (e.g. 1997-07-16T19:20:30+01:00)

 ## GET method
 The GET method is used to retrieve information about the resource identified by the Request-URI.
+And the content of the resource is returned as the response body.
 The necessary headers are:
 - Last-Modified
 - Content-Length (if the resource is a file)